-D. What does the lithium battery mark look like and when is it required?
+△ D. What does the lithium battery mark look like and when is it required?

-The lithium battery mark is required as specified in the additional requirements of Section II of packing instructions 965, 966, 967, 968, 969 and 970.
-It is also required as specified in the additional requirements of Section IB of packing instructions 965 and 968 in addition to the Class 9 lithium battery hazard label and Cargo Aircraft Only label.
+The lithium battery mark is required as specified in the additional requirements of Section II of Packing Instructions 965, 966, 967, 968, 969 and 970.
+It is also required as specified in the additional requirements of Section IB of Packing Instructions 965 and 968 in addition to the Class 9 lithium battery hazard label and Cargo Aircraft Only label.
 The mark is as shown in Figure 7.1.C of the IATA Dangerous Goods Regulations.
 The border of the mark must have red diagonal hatchings with a minimum width of 5mm.
 The symbol (group of batteries, one damaged and emitting flame, above the UN number for lithium ion or lithium metal batteries or cells) must be black on white or suitable contrasting background.
 The lithium battery mark may be printed directly on the outer packaging provided that there is sufficient contrast between the elements of the lithium battery mark and the colour of the packaging material.
-The minimum dimensions are 120 mm wide x 110 mm high.
-If the size of the package so requires, the dimensions/line thickness may be reduced to not less than 105 mm wide × 74 mm high.
+The mark must be in the form of a rectangle or a square with minimum dimensions of 100 mm x 100 mm.
+If the size of the package so requires, the dimensions/line thickness may be reduced to not less than 100 mm wide × 70 mm high.

-\ Place for UN number(s), i.e. UN 3090, UN 3091, UN 3480 and/or UN 3481, as applicable.
-The UN number(s) indicated on the mark should be at least 12 mm high.
+- Place for UN number(s), i.e. UN 3090, UN 3091, UN 3480 and/or UN 3481, as applicable.
+The UN number(s) indicated on the mark should be at least 12 mm high. - Place for telephone number